trebor/soul-bound/rfc.md

 * **Equivocation by Validators**
   * If a Validator signs conflicting `ValidationResponse` for the same `sessionId`, that Validator's bond (`V_bond`) is slashed for double-voting.
   * The protocol enforces slashing of the validator's bond, with the exact amount determined by governance parameters.
-  * Slashing occurs after the validator reconfiguration window (Δᵣ) to allow for appeals.
+  * Slashing occurs after the validator reconfiguration window (Δ_rotate) to allow for appeals.

 * **Censorship or Non-Participation**
   * Validators that repeatedly fail to vote or respond within time windows face protocol-enforced penalties:
     * Slashing of bond proportional to missed validations
     * Temporary suspension after multiple violations
     * Removal from active validator set after severe offenses
-  * Detection occurs within the partition detection window (Δₚ)
+  * Detection occurs within the partition detection window (Δ_part)

 ## **11.6 Error Reporting Conventions:**